Assembly Bill 890

 • What criteria must the transition to practice experience meet?

-According to BPC Section 2837.103(a)(1), the transition to practice requirement is defined as 4600 hours or three full-time equivalent years of clinical practice experience and mentorship that are:
+The transition to practice requirement is defined as 4600 hours or three full-time equivalent years of clinical practice experience and mentorship that are:

 • Completed in California.